Searching ...

 Guitar hotel in Seminole Florida

-The town of Seminole has its own YMCA, several parks, and an 18-hole championship golf course.
+The town of Seminole has its own YMCA, several parks, and an 18-hole golf course.
 Lake Seminole Park has a two-mile trail, fishing piers, and a public boat ramp.
 It’s probably the best-known city park, but Boca Ciega Millennium Park has a more rustic feel with moss-draped oaks and its observation tower.

 Residents have access to the 45-mile Pinellas Trail, perfect for that long bike ride or connecting to other nearby communities.

-The median list price in January 2023 was $419,000, with 226 homes for sale.
+The location makes it a convenient suburb for commuters in Pinellas County.
+The median list price in October 2024 was $405,000, with 546 homes for sale.

 Wesley Chapel